programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 After all necessary packages have been imported, it is time to upload the data for analysis with spaCy.
 Prior to running the code below, make sure the text files you are going to analyze are saved to your local machine.
 The upload process differs slightly if working in Google Colab versus Jupyter Notebook.

 ### Upload Files to Jupyter Notebook
-Run the code below to create a for loop which looks in the folder where the student papers are saved, finds all .txt files, and appends them and their file names to two separate lists.
+Run the code below to create a for loop which looks in the folder where the student texts are saved, finds all .txt files, and appends them and their file names to two separate lists.
 You will need to substitute "path_to_directory" with the actual path to the folder where your text files are stored.
 ```
 texts = []
 file_names = []